Car Accident Attorneys Serving Injury Victims in Sunrise and Ft. Lauderdale

 When someone is able to walk away from a car accident with no broken bones or obvious injuries, they probably feel very fortunate.
 But you should always remember that just because you don’t have broken bones does not mean that you aren’t hurt.

 Your rights and your future are too important to be left in the hands of a profit minded insurance company.
-If you or a loved one have been injured in an accident and don’t feel that you are being treated fairly, contact David Benenfeld for a free legal consultation today.
+If you or a loved one have been injured in an accident and don’t feel that you are being treated fairly, contact David Benenfeld for a free legal consultation with an accident attorney today.